simonliuanu/SmartCity/items/report.md

     - How to solve the issue:
       The essence here is ensuring that `resList` updates in real-time whenever `likeRestaurant` is modified.
 This scenario is a perfect fit for the Observer pattern.
 In this case, `likeRestaurant` would act as the subject, and `resList` (though implemented in `MeFragment`) would be the observer.
 When the state of `likeRestaurant` changesᅳsuch as when a user likes or unlikes a restaurantᅳthe add() or remove() methods are triggered, and the observer is notified.
 This, in turn, calls `filterRestaurantsByType` to update the state of `resList`.
 By applying the Observer pattern, the "My Favorites" section can update instantly whenever a restaurant is liked or unliked.

-- (iii) select a software license and explain why you chose this one (4 sentences maximum); and
+- (iii) select a software license and explain why you chose this one (4 sentences maximum);<br>
+ **The license we choose:** MIT License<br>
+ **The reason:** We choose the MIT LICENSE since it has wide usage, allowing modification and distribution, and the source code of an app remains open-source.
+It highly encourages collaboration, hence further development.
+Secondly, it limits liability and warranty, protecting the developers(us).
+Since the app will likely evolve and will be integrated in many other systems, the MIT License makes this flexible.

-- (iv) identify and explain **at least one** ethical issue arising from the development or deployment of your app (6 sentences maximum)—you may refer to the IEEE Computer Society Code of Ethics for ideas about potential ethical considerations.
+- (iv) identify and explain **at least one** ethical issue arising from the development or deployment of your app (6 sentences maximum)—you may refer to the IEEE Computer Society Code of Ethics for ideas about potential ethical considerations.<br>
+**The ethical issues we may need to attention:** User privacy<br>
+**The reason:** One ethical issue in the development or deployment of the app is user privacy, particularly in how location and personal data are collected and stored.
+If users' data, such as their search history or chat list, is not properly secured or anonymized, it could be misused, leading to privacy violations.
+According to the IEEE Code of Ethics, developers have a duty to protect users' data and ensure that their systems do not cause harm.
+It is crucial to inform users about how their data is used and to gain proper consent.
+Failure to do so would undermine trust and could lead to ethical breaches.

 <br> <hr>